The Quantum Disciple Header

 Full Disclosure: I am not a pastor.
 I am not theologically trained.

-I am a Computer Scientist.
-I hold a PhD in Computer Science and have spent over 25 years in research and teaching.
-I am a Certified Christian Apologist who views the world through a highly logical, systems-based lens.
+These papers are Christian apologetics for modern thinkers: evidence for the resurrection, faith and science explained, world religions, and more.
+I am a Computer Scientist with a PhD in Computer Science and 25+ years in research and teaching, and a Certified Christian Apologist who views the world through a logical, systems-based lens.

 The papers below are the result of my own personal research process.
 As a long-time teacher, my goal was to take complex, massive topics and condense them into manageable, introductory presentations.